icooper/icooper.github.io/about.md

 ---
 layout: page
 title: About
-longTitle: Have you seen this guy?
+longTitle: Who is this guy?
-img:
-  src: /assets/img/ianc-about.jpg
-  class: headimg-right-10rem
-  alt: Ian in the mountains
 ---

 <p class="lead" markdown="1">